kortina/oakland-film-club-OLD/_posts/2019-03-04-film-club-16-paddleton.md

 ### Post

-A lot of people I know tell me that my jokes are usually "dad jokes."
+A lot of people I know tell me that my jokes are usually "Dad jokes."
 I have always kind of liked Dad jokes, but when people tell you this, they're usually doing it the way they would tell you there's a piece of spinach stuck in your teeth, as if you should be embarrassed about your sense of humor.